Magical objects in Harry Potter: Sneakoscope

 In the Harry Potter universe, a Sneakoscope serves as a Dark Arts detector.
 The device is described as a miniature glass spinning-top that emits shrill noises in the presence of deception, for instance, when an untrustworthy person is near or when a deceitful event takes place nearby.

 Weasley family clock

 The Weasleys have a special clock in their home with nine hands, one for every member of the family.
 Instead of telling the time, the clock reveals the location or status of each family member.
 The known locations are: Home, School, Work, Travelling, Lost, Hospital, Prison, and Mortal Peril.

 In the sixth novel, all nine hands point to mortal peril at all times, except when someone is travelling.
 Mrs. Weasley takes this to mean that with Voldemort's return, everyone is always in mortal peril, but she cannot verify this as she does not know anyone else who has a clock like hers.

-Various fans have re-created the clock for their own families, for example by using geofencing for cell phones.
+Various fans have re-created the clock for their own families, for example by using geofencing for mobile phones.